dmrazzy/starlark/spec.md

 ### sorted

-`sorted(x)` returns a new list containing the elements of the iterable sequence x, in sorted order.
-The sort algorithm is stable.
+`sorted(x)` returns a new list containing the elements of the collection x, in sorted order.
+The sort algorithm is stable, i.e., equal elements appear in the same relative order in the result.

 The optional named boolean parameter `reverse`, if true, causes `sorted` to return results in reverse sorted order.